 Monday - Friday 8:30 am - 4:00 pm

-For more than 20 years, the dedicated volunteers at Station 29 have provided search and rescue coverage for the northern Gulf Islands.
-These waters encompass Dodd Narrows to the north, Sansum Narrows to the south, and the busy Porlier Pass, Stuart and Trincomali Channels and areas of the Salish Sea.
-Besides Vancouver Island, major islands in this area include Thetis & Penelakut, Valdes, and the De Courcy group including Mudge Island, along with portions of Salt Spring, Galiano and Gabriola Islands.
-The largest local settlements in this area are Crofton, Chemainus, Ladysmith and the Cedar/Yellow Point regions on Vancouver Island, and on Gabriola Island, scenic Silva Bay.
+For over 40 years, the dedicated volunteers stationed in Ladysmith have provided search and rescue coverage for the northern Gulf Islands.
+These waters encompass Dodd Narrows to the north, Crofton to the south, Porlier Pass, Stuart and Trincomali Channels and areas of the Salish Sea.
+Besides Vancouver Island, the major islands in this area include Thetis, Penelakut, Valdes, the De Courcy group, Mudge, along with portions of Salt Spring, Galiano and Gabriola Islands.

 Station 29’s capabilities are extended to a wider operating area when assisting neighbouring Stations.
-Services may be offered in conjunction with the Canadian Coast Guard, or to assist the BC Ambulance Service, RCMP, Fire departments or Ground Search and Rescue units.
+Services may be offered in conjunction with the Canadian Coast Guard or to assist the BC Ambulance Service, RCMP, Fire departments or Ground Search and Rescue units.
 The station also provides on-the-water support for aircraft from CFB Comox when on search and rescue missions in our area of response.

-Visitors and local residents are attracted year round to explore the many islands and shorelines of the northern Gulf Islands.
+Visitors and residents are attracted year-round to explore the many islands and shorelines of the northern Gulf Islands.
 The mix of open and sheltered areas, with the challenges of navigating in tide and current, and reading the weather of microclimates, offers a range of experiences to the novice or experienced boater, kayaker or paddle boarder.
-Extensive bays, harbours, anchorages, marinas, marine parks and towns within walking distance of docks, further enhance their enjoyment of the area.
+Extensive bays, harbours, anchorages, marinas, marine parks and towns within walking distance of docks further enhance their enjoyment of the area.

-Promoting boating safety is another priority at Station 29.
-Various programs are offered to the community.
+Promoting boating safety is another priority at Station 29 with various programs being offered to the community.
 Boat owners can arrange for a free dockside Pleasure Craft Safety Check to ensure their safety equipment complies with Transport Canada regulations and receive tips to help them stay safe.
 Crew members out on the water also offer informal Vessel Safety Surveys.
-Children are entertained and introduced to safety at local events by Bobbie the Safety Boat an interactive, talking, remote controlled boat.
-When on the docks of the Ladysmith Maritime Society and the Ladysmith Marina, look for The Kids Don’t Float program offering loaner PFDs to help keep children safe.
+Children are entertained and introduced to safety at local events by Bobbie the Safety Boat (an interactive, talking, remote controlled boat).
+When on the docks look for the Kids Don’t Float Program which make available loaner PFDs to help keep children safe.
 Presentations tailored for your organization or event, or tours at the boathouse can also be arranged.

-In the spring of 2014, a new fast rescue craft was purchased for Station 29 thanks to the fundraising efforts of the Ladysmith & District Marine Rescue Society.
+In the spring of 2014, a new dedicated response vessel was purchased by Station 29 thanks to the fundraising efforts of the Ladysmith & District Marine Rescue Society (LDMRS).
 She was named the Community Spirit to honour the support received from individuals & the local communities.
-She is a custom built Rigid Hull Inflatable (RHIB), powered by twin 250hp Yamaha outboards capable of doing 40 knots, depending on sea conditions.
+She is a custom-built Rigid Hull Inflatable Boat (RHIB), powered by twin 250hp outboards capable of doing 40 knots, depending on sea conditions.
 One of her features is the innovative Shockwave ICE (Integrated Control Environment) Console.
 The five-seat console rides on hydraulic struts to cushion the impact of waves.
 The cushioning aids in reducing crew fatigue while on the water in rough conditions or for extended periods of time.

 Applications to become a volunteer search and rescue crew member, or a supporting member of Station 29 or LDMRS are accepted at any time.
 For detailed information on volunteer roles and how you can help, contact firstname.lastname@example.org.